plone/volto/docs/source/deploying/seamless-mode.md

 - Simplify Docker builds, making all the configuration via the runtime environment variables
 - Content negotiation was an amazing idea, but the reality is that it was a promise never fulfilled and it was sparsely supported in browsers or the web ecosysytem.

-## Solutions
+## Features part of seamless mode

 Seamless mode is a set of features in itself.
+Here is a brief introduction of them:

 ### Runtime environment variables